diwire/DIWire-Bender/BOM.md

 ## _Additional Materials_

 The following items were originally listed on the BOM, however they were removed from the latest release.
-Until it is determined if this was an accident or on purpose these materials will remain in this supplimentary list.
+Until it is determined if this was an accident or on purpose these materials will remain in this supplementary list.
 In addition the Pensa000_Top_Plate_Hole_Layout has also been added to this list.

 Quantity | Part Description | Specific Use | Recommended Purchase :---:| --- | --- | ---